 Dr. Ihor Holubizky

-Note: You are invited to email or telephone Craig Tandy regarding possible exhibitions.
+Note: You are invited to email Craig Tandy regarding possible exhibitions.
 As well, Craig Tandy welcomes consideration regarding private, public and corporate collections/installations and he would be excited to produce for you, concepts, drawings and maquettes, given the site specifics.